Board support package

 demonstrates the convention of items expected by the application.
 If the call to

-.
-Otherwise, this is the first time that Resources
+wrapping Resources.
+Otherwise, this is the first time that Resources are

 drivers.